bakercms/BakerCMS-Plugins/tags/readme.txt

-Tags Plugin for Hotaru CMS
+Tags Plugin for Baker CMS
 --------------------------------
 Created by: Nick Ramsay